December 4th, 2019

 Follow the brief process of creating a retention policy using Office 365 Administrator credentials:

 By now, you have read about what is retention policy, how it works, and how it meant to be created.
 You also know that retention policy works for a specific time span and after that, it does not save a copy of the data.
 If you are using Office 365 and your retention policy has expired, then the deleted data will not come back.
 Well, to tackle such a situation, you can create a backup of Office 365 data items by using SysInfoTools Office 365 Backup utility.
 Because this is only the option that can help you to get back your crucial data after completion of the retention period.
+Some common problems with Office 365 backup.

 In recent times, data loss in Office 365 is a major concern for users as well as organizations.
 As the retention policies of MS Office 365 does not provide the guarantee to complete recovery of deleted or lost data.
 So, do make use of the suggested tool to keep Office 365 emails.
 Well, all the major aspects of Office 365 email retention policy have been covered in detail.
 I hope it helps you out.